UAA Blackboard Use Policy

 - Patron accounts.
 A university sponsor can request a patron account for an individual who does not have an active UA account to access the Blackboard Learn system for a university activity.
 The university employee who sponsors the account requests its creation by the UAA Technical Support Center.
 The university sponsor of the patron account is responsible for the appropriate use and access of Blackboard shells by the individual to whom the credentials are given.
 The sponsor is responsible for adding the account to the appropriate Blackboard Learn development or academic course and assigning the appropriate role in Blackboard.
 If the patron will have access to student information, they must complete FERPA training.
 The sponsor can request the UAA Technical Support Center change the password for the patron account or request the account be disabled if it’s no longer needed.
 The sponsor can reach out the the university Registrar with specific questions regarding FERPA compliance.

 - Automated disabling of students from courses.
-Students who withdraw or drop a course will be automatically disabled in a Blackboard Learn course within five minutes of the change in UAOnline.
+Students who withdraw or drop a course will be automatically disabled in a Blackboard Learn course within ten minutes of the change in UAOnline.

 - Authority to disable course users.
 Users may be disabled from a course at the request of the instructor, department chair/director, and/or dean.
 Instructors should be notified of any change requested by a non-instructor, such as a dean and/or department chair/director, by the requesting party.